FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Next, we suggest that you have a helper as it will make set-up easier.
+Next, we suggest that you have a helper as it will make setting up easier.

 One person stands at the transmitter while another walks out toward the boundary and waits for the beeping signal of the boundary line and the static shock.
-Using the boundary flags place them as you walk the boundary line.
+Place the boundary flags as you walk the boundary line.
 Make sure you walk around your entire home so you know where it stops and starts.
-Also, in order to take your pet inside and out of the home making sure there is an exit point on the property is ideal.
-On most models, adjust the setting to hone in on the frequency and make a more custom fit to your area.
+Also, in order to take your pet inside and out of the home, make sure there is an exit point on the property.
+On most models, you can adjust the setting and hone in on the frequency to custom fit your area.